 Understanding How Mold Enters The Home in Boca Raton

 First, you must understand that molds are invariably a part of the ecology.
-They are in the air, whether you are indoor or outdoor.
+They are in the air, whether you are indoors or outdoors.
 They reproduce through tiny spores which are invisible to the naked eye.
 These spores grow in dark and moist places and may be carried around on surfaces and in the air.
 Mold spores usually build around wet or musty surfaces within 24-48 hours.

 Mold spores are so tiny that they can also enter and exit the home through the windows and HVAC systems.
 They even cling to clothes and bags to travel around.
 These molds begin to form colonies when they get an adequate supply of moisture and oxygen in the home.
 The walls behind insulated pipes can also be a good location for molds to grow.
 Again, this is because of the condensation, which builds moisture.